superseriousbusiness/gotosocial/docs/installation_guide/apache-httpd.md

 1. Update `/etc/apache2/sites-enabled/000-default.conf` and change the `ServerAdmin` value to a valid email address (then reload Apache HTTP Server).
 2. Add the line `MDContactEmail your.email.address@whatever.com` below the `MDomain` line in `/etc/apache2/sites-available/example.com.conf`, replacing `your.email.address@whatever.com` with a valid email address, and `example.com` with your GtS host name.

-## Set up Apache HTTP Server with SSL certificate managed manually or by an external software (e.g. Certbot or acme.sh)
+## Set up Apache HTTP Server with SSL managed manually or by an external software (e.g. Certbot or acme.sh)

-If you prefer to use a different service to manage SSL certificates (Certbot etc), then you can use a simpler setup for your Apache HTTP Server.
+If you prefer to have a manual setup or setting SSL using a different service to manage it (Certbot, etc), then you can use a simpler setup for your Apache HTTP Server.

 First we'll write a configuration for Apache HTTP Server and put it in `/etc/apache2/sites-available`: